firstdarkdev/modpublisher/readme.md

     // You can also use CurseEnvironment.BOTH, or CurseEnvironment.SERVER or CurseEnvironment.CLIENT
     setCurseEnvironment("both")

+    // Upload the release, but keep it "private" until you are ready
+    // Unreleased feature on CurseForge, working on Modrinth setIsManualRelease(true)

     // The file to be uploaded.
 This can be a file, task, or string.
     // setArtifact("build/libs/mymod.jar")
     // setArtifact(jar.getArchiveFile().get())